 We went to my college reunion in Pasadena on Friday evening, attended a series of seminars for alumni on Saturday, and then attended an open house at the Jet Propulsion Lab on Sunday.
 It was quite a change going from Saturday's seminars, where the median age might have been 70, to the open house on Sunday, where the median age was more like 10.

 At the end of our trip, we visited with Doug and his girl friend Lori at San Juan Capistrano.
-Here are the four of us in front of the ruins of the historic stone church at the mission at San Juan Capistrano.
 The mission was established in 1776, and the church was ruined by an earthquake in 1812.

 Back home again, I took the rest of the week off, doing things like putting this trip report together, while Gail is back to work preparing for the next session, which starts on Tuesday.